check-spelling/systemd-systemd/docs/ARCHITECTURE.md

 ### systemd.io

-Markdown files found under `docs/` are automatically published on the [systemd.io](https://systemd.io) website using Github Pages.
+Markdown files found under `docs/` are automatically published on the [systemd.io](https://systemd.io) website using GitHub Pages.
 A minimal unit test to ensure the formatting doesn't have errors is included in the `meson test -C build/ github-pages` run as part of the CI.